Z1ni/XGP-save-extractor/README.md

 | Tinykin | [#28](https://github.com/Z1ni/XGP-save-extractor/issues/28) |

 ## Running
+> [!IMPORTANT]
-⚠️ **NOTE**: If the save file extraction fails, wait for a bit and try again.
+> If the save file extraction fails, wait for a bit and try again.
 The Xbox cloud save sync can take some time and produce invalid files while syncing is in progress.

+> [!IMPORTANT]
+> Some anti-virus/anti-malware software can flag the executable as malicious.
+The executable is produced with [PyInstaller](https://pyinstaller.org/) and contains the Python interpreter alongside with the same `main.py` script as in this repo.

 Download the latest release for an one-file executable: https://github.com/Z1ni/XGP-save-extractor/releases

-⚠️ **NOTE**: Some anti-virus/anti-malware software can flag the executable as malicious.
-The executable is produced with [PyInstaller](https://pyinstaller.org/) and contains the Python interpreter alongside with the same `main.py` script as in this repo.

 *Or*